mercari/gaurun/SPEC.md

  * [GET /stat/app](#get-statapp)
  * [GET /config/app](#get-configapp)

 URI of each API is configurable.
-But a method is fixed.
+But the method is fixed.

 ### POST /push

 Accepts a HTTP request for push notifications and pushes notifications asynchronously.

-The JSON below is a request-body example.
+The JSON below is the request-body example.

 ```json
 {